 In the second part of the route, we walk from La Carroja, to the Font de la Mata de Benissili , at the highest end of the valley, at the foot of the Castell d’Alcalà , which was the home of the vizier Al-Azraq . .

 After a short break, we continue discovering the Vall de Gallinera with the Ruta dels 8 Pobles .
-I remind you that it is a linear route of about 16 kilometers, which will take us to know the 8 small towns distributed within this elongated valley in the interior of the Marina Alta .
+I remind you that this is a linear route of about 14 kilometers, which will take us to know the 8 small villages scattered within this long valley of the interior of the Marina Alta.

 Bottom photo: Benissili , the last town on the route.